DePayFi/widgets/README.md

 `min`: The minimum amount selectable.

-`step`: The number by wich to increment/decremten changes to the amount.
+`step`: The number by which to increment/decrement changes to the amount.

 `token`: Set to `true` if you want amount selection to be denominated in the token you're selling, e.g.: